LiteFarmOrg/LiteFarm/README.md

 Since this is a mobile web application, webapp should be viewed in a mobile view in the browser.

 You can also test LiteFarm on your actual mobile device using the network adddress returned by `vite --host` when you start the webapp in development mode.
-To do this, also update `VITE_API_URL` in your `webapp/.env` file from localhost to that address (or your computer's network name) and the appropriate API port.
+To do this, also update `API_URL` in your `webapp/.env` file from localhost to that address (or your computer's network name) and the appropriate API port.
 Most of LiteFarm can be tested like this, but please note that Google SSO and some other functionality will not work over the local network.

 # ngrok